meysam-motaharfar/Fined-tuning-LLM-for-text-classification/README.md

 This results in a systematic grid of classification tasks to evaluate model generalization in low- to mid-resource regimes.

+# Key Tools & Libraries

+Transformers (Hugging Face) – for model loading, tokenization, training

+PEFT (LoRA) – for parameter-efficient fine-tuning

+Datasets (Hugging Face) – for dataset handling and processing

+PyTorch – deep learning backend for model training

+Evaluate – for computing accuracy and other metrics

 # Models Fine-Tuned

 Four different pre-trained LLMs were fine-tuned for each dataset configuration: